 As ERC20 tokens on the Ethereum blockchain, DGD tokens can be stored in any ERC20-compatible wallet.
 For example, you may wish to manage your coins through a web wallet like MyEtherWallet, a mobile and desktop wallet such as Jaxx, or perhaps the Ledger Nano S or TREZOR hardware wallets.

 How DigixDAO works

-The Digix Decentralized Autonomous Organisation is a self-governing community that can trace its roots back to a March 2016 crowdsale.
+The Digix Decentralized Autonomous Organisation is a self-governing community that can trace its roots back to a March 2016 crowd sale.
 A community based on the Ethereum blockchain, DigixDAO aims to involve its token holders in the decision-making process and in shaping the direction of the asset tokenization business.
-Its on-chain crowdsale reached its US$5.5 million target in the space of 12 hours.
+Its on-chain crowdsale reached its USD$5.5 million target in the space of 12 hours.